leocalcock/personal-data/README.md

 for both "Go to school" and "Visit the park".
 Important detail: you can't use the variable name "t".
 You can rerun `setTasks()` at any time and it will reset variables to track based on your habitica account.

 `collectData()` collects your data (hurdur?).
 It creates a csv with the past week's data.
 E.G. run `collectData(YYYY-MM-DD)` to create your .csv for that week.

+#### habiticaFuncs.r codedoc
+`setup(user,pw,path)` pass UserID, APIToken, and path to the data folder (folder which you want to set up habitica data). default is path = "../data".

+`readUserPw()` takes no arguments and returns a tuple with your UserID and APIToken. (assumes ../data path)

+`getTask(taskId,user,pw)` Given a taskId, uses a get request to get the task's data and returns json text if the request is successful and `NULL` if the request fails.
+Used in `cData()` and furthermore `collectData()`.

+`getTasks(user, pw)` Given UserID and APIToken, does a GET request to get task data and returns .json text for tasks. (returns NULL if failed request) `setTasks()` uses this.

+`setTasks(uspw,overwrite,path)` uspw is a tuple of UserID and APIToken, overwrite currently doesn't do anything, and path is the path to the habitica folder in your data folder.
+It resets/makes taskIDs.json in the habitica folder which encodes json pairs of (variablename,idList) consisting of a variable name and a list of habitica task ids which correspond to that variablename.

+`collectData(weekOf,tz,pathPre,write)` weekOf is the starting day of the week (inclusive) for collecting the data (YYYY-MM-DD), tz is the timezone for the date, pathPre is a path to the data folder within the habitica folder. write specifies whether to write the data (the function returns a data table).

+`cData(t1,days,path,uspw)` Mainly a helper function to `collectData()`. t1 is a POSIXct for the starting day and days is the number of days to track for a csv. path is the path to where to write the data file and uspw is the UserID-APIToken tuple.